shengjie-lin/RPD-Design/README.md

 Wraps the above-mentioned functionality into a library (DLL), to be called by Java users.

 ### Build
-Same as above, except that Qt is not required, and that Jena is not explictly required (should be provided instead by Java callers).
-Note however, by default this project will be built together with RpdDesign, as they share one Visual Studio solution.
+Same as above, except that Qt is not required, and that Jena is not explictly required (should be provided instead by the Java caller).
+In addition, by default this project will be built together with RpdDesign, as they share one Visual Studio solution.
-_N.B. `com_shengjie_Main.h` is directly related to the Java caller, and can be auto-generated._
+_N.B. `com_shengjie_Main.h` is directly related to the Java caller, and may be auto-generated._

 ### Run & Test
 After successful compilation, the DLL will be stored as `%ROOT%\x64\[Debug,Release]\RpdDesignLib.dll`.